TelegramBots/book/src/FAQ.md

 Medias in a media group are received as separate consecutive messages having the same `MediaGroupId` property.
 You should collect them progressively as you receive those messages.
 There is no way to know how many medias are in the album, so:
 - look for consecutive messages in that chat with same `MediaGroupId` and stop when it's not the same
-- stop after 10 media in the group (maximum)
+- stop after 10 medias in the group (maximum)
 - use a timeout of a few seconds not receiving new messages in that chat to determine the end

 ### _22. How to send a custom emoji❓_